-With the PS4 and PS4 Pro life-cycles officially reaching their ends, and Sony confirming a release date for the PS5 , we can't help but wonder what Sony has in store as a successor to PlayStation VR.
+With the PS4 and PS4 Pro life-cycles officially reaching their ends, and Sony confirming a "Holiday" release date for the PS5 , we can't help but wonder what Sony has in store as a successor to PlayStation VR.
 Could it be PSVR 2?
+What features will it include?
+And what games will we be able to play on it?

-Sony did technically release a second PSVR headset back in 2017: the CUH-ZVR2 with added HDR compatibility, integrated headphones and a smaller connective cord.
-But, the true PSVR 2.0 will feature a much greater jump in specs that will take advantage of next-gen hardware to up its resolution, pixel quality and refresh rate.
+Sony did technically release a second PSVR headset back in 2017: the CUH-ZVR2 added an HDR pass-through, integrated headphones and a smaller connective cord.
+But the true PSVR 2.0 could feature a much greater jump in specs that would take advantage of the PS5's next-gen hardware—upping its resolution, pixel quality and refresh rate.

-We’ve got the latest rumors and industry insider info on what the PlayStation VR 2 could look like, its likely release date, potential backwards compatibility and much more.
+We’ve got the latest rumors and industry insider info on what the PlayStation VR 2 could look like, its likely release date, what it could be capable of and much more.

 Cut to the chase